-15.4.7 Continued Assistance for Remaining Members who are Minors Caretaker for Children
+15.4.7 Continued Assistance for Remaining Members who are Minors

-If no parent remains in the household, and the appropriate agency has determined that another adult is to be brought in-to the assisted unit to care for the children for an indefinite period, HABC will treat that adult as a temporary household member.
+If no parent remains in the household, and the appropriate agency has determined that another adult is to be brought into the assisted unit to care for the children for an indefinite period, HABC will treat that adult as a temporary household member.
 HABC will determine the eligibility of the temporary member for participation as if they were a permanent voucher holder (i.e., eligibility screening, income verification, etc.).
-Upon admission to the household, the temporary member will be notified in writing that they have one hundred and eighty (180) consecutive days to provide legal custody or guardianship documentation as verification to add them as the head of household member, for the first one hundred and eighty (180) consecutive days.
+Upon admission to the household, the temporary member will be notified in writing that they have one hundred and eighty (180) consecutive days to provide legal custody or guardianship documentation as verification to add them as the head of household.
 If after the timeframe passes and no documentation has been provided, HABC will terminate assistance.